Children in the Workplace

 - Any other high-risk areas (rooftops, construction zones, etc.);

-- Laboratories or other specialized work areas that include chemicals, biological hazards, radioactive hazards, flammables, explosives, compressed gasses, sharp objects, lasers, animals, or hazardous wastes;
+- Laboratories or other specialized work areas that include chemicals, biological hazards, radioactive hazards, flammables, explosives, compressed gasses, sharp objects, lasers, animals, or hazardous wastes; and

 - Patient treatment areas.